 object_create(size)

-Creates a new array with given size.
-This is practically the same as creating a new array by calling array_create function, except that it's intent is for creating of objects.
+function, except that it's intent is for creating of objects.

 object_extend(obj, size)